phannhat17/network-attack-detection/README.md

 ## Model

-Here we use Random forest, SVM
+We are using RandomForest, SVM and AdaBoost